ioccc-src/winner/next/guidelines.md

 submitters to attempt to exploit them.

-We sometime award '**Best abuse of the rules**' or '**Worst abuse of the rules**', or some variation to a submission that creatively attempts to exploit a holes in the [IOCCC rules](rules.html).
+We sometime award '**Best abuse of the rules**' or '**Worst abuse of the rules**', or some variation, to a submission that creatively attempts to exploit a holes in the [IOCCC rules](rules.html).

 When we do need to plug a hole in the [IOCCC rules](rules.html) or